6 Crucial Ecommerce Metrics You Surely Need To Track

 To get more detailed information about how your store is performing, it’s recommended that you segment your store visitors to explore conversion rate as well.

-You can segment visitors by:
+So you can segment visitors by:

 - Device type